Frequently Asked Questions

 Terror Behind the Walls parking is located at The Philadelphia Zoo’s new parking garage at 3500 W. Girard Avenue, Philadelphia, PA 19104.
 A Ghost Bus shuttle will take you from the zoo to the penitentiary and back.
 For more information about the Ghost Bus, visit our parking & directions page.

 Plan to arrive at the Ghost Bus parking lot 30 minutes before the time listed on your ticket.
+The final Ghost Bus departs from the parking lot at the beginning of the last entry time for that evening.

 Beginning at 6 pm, there is a drop-off / pick-up zone located directly in front of the penitentiary on the north side of Fairmount Avenue at 21st Street.
 Guests wishing to use the drop-off / pick-up zone should approach the penitentiary from the east on Fairmount Avenue.
 This zone is for active loading and unloading only.
 No cars or buses will be permitted to wait in this area.